mhalushka/miRge3.0/Docs/usage.md

   -o <dir>              the directory of the outputs (default: current directory)

 Finding adapters:
-  Parameters -a, -g, -b specify adapters to be removed from
+ [REMOVE] Parameters -a, -g, -b specify adapters to be removed from
               each read (or from the first read in a pair if data is paired).
               If specified multiple times, only the best matching adapter is trimmed (but see the --times option).
 When the special notation